The new trailer for IT Chapter 2 is out now.

-I went to see IT with very high hopes.
-I realized before I went that they could never be met so it was kinda fruitless to do that.
+I went to see IT (2017) with very high hopes.
+I realized before I traveled to the theater that they could never meet my expectations.
 My hope (and far-fetched dream) was that they would have made an HBO series of the novel.
-Yes, it would have been ten to fifteen hour-long episodes.
+It would have been fifteen to twenty hour-long episodes.
 I wanted so much for the novel to come to life on screen.
-That wasn’t going to happen in one movie but I will say that yes I enjoyed the movie.
+That wasn’t going to happen in one movie but I will say that yes I enjoyed it.

 IT 2017 was much better looking and I liked Bill Skarsgård’s version of Pennywise.
 The way he toyed with Georgie was classic.
 They revealed way too much in the many trailers and sneak peeks.
 Most of the movie you knew what was coming next.
 My biggest problem is the kids really didn’t have time to bond.
 Also, the time change from the 1950’s to the 1980s…did Andrés Muschietti just think the audience today could not comprehend the 50’s?
 The reason I liked the 50’s backdrop is that kids were more innocent then and Pennywise in that era would be more of a shock.

-It’s not really fair to judge the new IT until Chapter 2 comes out in 2019 but Chapter 1 was enjoyable.
-I should be happy the story has been revived again.
+It’s not really fair to judge the new IT until Chapter 2 comes out in September but Chapter 1 was enjoyable.
+I’m happy the story has been revived again.